SenseNet/sncom-resources/_docs/tutorials/working-with-actions-in-sensenet-using-reactjs.md

 />
 ```

-Our last task now is to connect the snackbar opening when a content is deleted sucessfully.
+Our last task now is to connect the snackbar opening when a content is deleted successfully.
 We have to add a statement into the components ```componentDidUpdate``` where we can compare the previous and the actual values of the component props so that when the message text is changed the ```snackbarOpen``` property's value in the state is set to *true*.
-Since the value of the Snackbars *open* attribute is set to get its value from the component state's ```snackbarOpen```, it will display in the exact time, when the message is ready so when the content is succesfully deleted.
+Since the value of the Snackbars *open* attribute is set to get its value from the component state's ```snackbarOpen```, it will display in the exact time, when the message is ready so when the content is successfully deleted.

 <div style='text-align: center'>
 <img src="/img/posts/deleteContentMessage.gif" alt="Content is successfully deleted" title="Content is successfully deleted" />